-This time it’s you who need to respond positively to your family members when they engage with your child and attempt speech therapy-related activities.
-Good interaction skills and encouragement goes a long way because positivity increases communication and the desire for your family member to keep going with your child’s communication activities.
+This time it’s you who need to respond positively to family members when they try with your child and attempt speech therapy-related activities.
+Good interaction skills and encouragement goes a long way.
+Positivity increases communication and the desire for your family member to keep going with your child’s communication activities.

 The more your child practices their speech therapy, the more likely they are to make significant strides in their communication abilities.
-Commitment and involvement from you and your family members can be the turning point in the development of your child’s communication skills.
-Helping your child communicate can be incredibly frustrating at first, but with perseverance comes high reward, and you’ll surely be happy with the end result.
+Commitment and involvement from parents and family can be the turning point in the development of your child’s communication skills.
+Helping your child communicate can be frustrating at first, but stick with it, and you’ll surely be happy with the result.

 Remember that you always have an ally with Speech Blubs.
-If you aren’t sure what to do or what activities your family members can do with your child, then you can download our Speechblubs app to help stimulate your child and target their communication using some of our fantastic communication-centered activities.
-You can even contact us for additional support if you’re not sure what your next steps should be.
+If you aren’t sure which activities your family members can do with your child, then download Speech Blubs.
+Help stimulate your child and target their communication using some of our fantastic communication-centered activities.
+Contact us for additional support if you’re not sure what your next steps should be.